 3. Provide your lender with all the additional necessary documents, including, but not limited to:

 4. Appraisal: Most lenders will ask for a home appraisal, which is an estimate of how much your house is worth.
-Newer homes may not need this, but older homes may have changed in value since purchase.
 Most lenders will not give you a mortgage that is greater than the appraised value, so it’s important that your home appraisal matches, or exceeds, the amount of your new mortgage.

 5. Underwriting: Once you’ve supplied all the required documentation for your application, your lender will begin the underwriting process, which is where they check all of your information to make sure it’s accurate.
 This process might take anywhere from five days to a few weeks, so if there was ever a time to exercise patience, this would be that time.